 Here, the cDNA, or complementary DNA generated by the process doesn’t have any copy at the previous location.

 The recombination occurs via the recognition of the integrase protein by the cDNA.
 Once the integrase is recognized by cDNA, it is assembled on both ends of the DNA.

 Likewise the strand transfer mechanism of the DNA transposition, the gap is generated at the 3′ end of each strand of the DNA by cleaving some of the nucleotides from this end by the integrase.

 By using the DNA strand transfer mechanism, the integrase catalyzes the insertion of the modified DNA into the host genome DNA.

-Once the gaps are filled by the DNA repair mechanism by a DNA repair enzyme, The process of recombination is completed
+Once the gaps are filled by the DNA repair mechanism by a DNA repair enzyme, the process of recombination completes.

 After the completion of recombination, the target site duplication is generated on both the ends of a new transposon possibly because of the same DNA repair mechanism on both sides.